WollyDev24/Sharky/README.md

 - Go to the config.py file and replace the token placeholder with your actual token
 - Replace the Server id with your own server (Recommended) or leave blank
 - Replace the Greet Channel id with your own
+- Replace the Owner id with your id
 - Invite the bot to your server
 - Run the main.py file